 Their second eldest son Brendan is the U.S. Attorney for the District of South Dakota.
 He previously worked as an assistant prosecutor for Minnehaha County, clerked for U.S. District Judge Karen Schreier in Rapid City and practiced law in Sioux Falls.
 Married to Jana Beddow, together they have four children: Trualem, Peneal, Sutton and Cooper.
 The family was blessed when "Tru" and "Pen,” who were adopted from Ethiopia, joined the Johnson family in 2007.

 Their daughter, Kelsey, is a 2004 graduate of the University of South Dakota, and received her graduate degree from George Washington University in 2009.
-She currently works in policy development for the American Association for Cancer Research.
+She currently works at the Edith Sanford Breast Cancer Foundation in Sioux Falls.

 Throughout his career in public service, Tim Johnson has been a strong voice for South Dakota.
 A champion of fiscal responsibility and the state's agricultural community, Tim's commitment to family and hard work can be seen throughout his legislative accomplishments.
 As he begins his third term in the U.S. Senate, Tim remains one of the most popular public officials in South Dakota.